 - Food Alerts For Action - where enforcement authorities need to take action.
 They are often issued in conjunction with a product withdrawal or recall by a manufacturer, retailer or distributor.

-You can find the most recent Food Alerts by following the link below.
+You can find the most recent Food Standards Agency Food Alerts.
 There is also an archive where all previous alerts are available.

-Some Food Alerts relate to food allergies.
+Some Food Alerts relate to food Allergy Alerts.
 Sometimes foods have to be withdrawn or recalled if there is a risk to consumers because the allergy labelling is missing or incorrect or if there is any other food allergy risk.